aiven/devportal/docs/products/flink/howto/flink-confluent-avro.rst

     'scan.startup.mode' = 'earliest-offset',
     'topic' = 'my_test.public.students',
-    'value.format' = 'avro-confluent', -- the value data format is Confluent Avro 'avro-confluent.url' = 'http://localhost:8082', -- the URL of the schema registry
+    'value.format' = 'avro-confluent', -- the value data format is Confluent Avro 'value.avro-confluent.url' = 'http://localhost:8082', -- the URL of the schema registry
     'value.avro-confluent.basic-auth.credentials-source' = 'USER_INFO', -- the source of the user credentials for accessing the schema registry
     'value.avro-confluent.basic-auth.user-info' = 'user_info' -- the user credentials for accessing the schema registry
   )